2022 Dakar Rally: Changes

 Audi Sport has set target of winning the rally.
 In truck category, Hino announced support in building a hybrid vehicle that will enter the event.

 Pioneering the new T1.E class, Audi demanded tyre inflation-deflation system in the cockpit, a larger chassis, buggy-sized wheels (17 inches) and more suspension travel than the 4x4s in T1.1 category.
 Prodrive and Toyota Gazoo Racing teams objected, which forced the organizers to open up the possibility of a new T1+ category.
 Cars in this category will be 4x4s, will have a 2.3 m wide chassis (instead of the current 2 m), 350 mm of suspension travel (instead of the current 280 mm) and 37 in wheels (instead of 32 in).
 The maximum weight will be increased by 100 kg to 1950 kg.
 The tyre inflation-deflation system controllable from the cockpit will remain exclusive to category T1.3 two-wheel drive buggies and the new T1-E hybrid or electric vehicles, "to optimise their energy consumption".

 In order to balance the performance balance between factory teams, the organizers ASO and the FIA will continue using air restrictors.
 The diameters are still under review.
 Currently, Toyota's twin-turbo V6 petrol engine has a 37 mm air restrictor, the turbo-diesel engine in the X-Raid Mini buggy has a 39 mm air restrictor.
 Prodrive's twin-turbo V6 petrol engine is electronically limited by a power curve equal to the Toyota's.

 Electronic roadbooks will become standard to all vehicles from the car, SSV and truck categories with a view of limiting the differences in assistance resources between the teams.
 The motorbikes and quads entered in the elite category will also get a version that has been adapted for them.

 Bike and quad rider airbag vests introduced last year have received positive feedback.
 Airbag vest effectiveness and comfort have been improved.

-In Dakar Classic category, the regularity will no longer be the only evaluation criteria.
+In the Dakar Classic, the regularity will no longer be the only evaluation criteria.
 On portions representing roughly 20% of the route, only navigation will be judged and not time, and each excess kilometre covered will cost points.